Backing up ownCloud

 - Package Installation

-If you have installed your ownCloud server from our Open Build Service packages (or from distro packages, which is deprecated), do not back up your ownCloud server files, which are the other files in your
+If you have installed your ownCloud server from our deprecated Open Build Service and not from our new package repository site, do not back up your ownCloud server files, which are the other files in your

 owncloud/directory such as

 lib/, etc. If you restore these files from backup they may not be in sync with the current package versions and in that case will fail the code integrity check and may also cause other errors.